50 Comments

 GREAT POST - with lots of solid points and considerations - very much appreciated!

 Thanks for a great post with wonderful insights.
 My very first time nude at a naturist club as soon as I stripped off my clothes and stowed them in my car I felt nervous and self-conscious.
 As I walked to the pool area I started to get an erection.
 I was mortified.
 I turned around and went back to my car and got in.
 Everyone said it won’t happen.
 But it did.
 I started my car and was getting ready to leave when someone knocked on the window of my car.
 I looked puzzled.
 I opened the window.
 A much older gentlemen said “I was watching you from my cabin.
 Is this your first time?”
 Well, thank God for that man (Walter).
 He encouraged me to give it a go.
 He said just cover up with the towel and get to a lounger and lie face down until it goes away.
 I did that and it did go away and as they say the rest is history.
 Twelve years ago and it has only happened one other time when the wind blowing on me after swimming caused a reaction.
 I handled it the same way--flipped over and it went away.
-Saying it won’t happen does not make newbie calm because they don’t really believe it.
+Saying it won’t happen does not make a newbie calm down because they don’t really believe it.

 No, they won't believe it, and sometimes it does happen, as happened to you.
 Saying it won't happen is just sweeping it under the rug and hoping, because people feel uncomfortable talking about it.
 But we do need to talk about it, because it's a fact of human biology.
 We need to be understanding and have policies in place so that people won't feel uncomfortable, and won't be left not knowing what to do if it does happen.